coltonbooth/CoreChainDB/corechaindb/corechaindb/backend/README.md

 because it allows Python, rather than something we design ourselves, to manage the dispatching of generic functions based on certain conditions being met (e.g. the database backend to use).

-To see what this looks like in BigchainDB, first note that our backend interfaces have been configured to dispatch based on a backend's **connection type**.
+To see what this looks like in corechaindb, first note that our backend interfaces have been configured to dispatch based on a backend's **connection type**.

 Call `corechaindb.backend.connect()` to create an instance of a `Connection`: